 |---|---|---|---|

-name | string | Yes | Unique app identifier used for API calls |
+name | string | Yes | Unique app identifier used for API calls.
+Must start with a lowercase letter, end with a letter or digit, and contain only lowercase letters, digits, and hyphens. |

-api_version | string | Yes | Pins your app to a Compose runtime version.
+api_version | string | For deploy | Pins your app to a Compose runtime version.
+Required by goldsky compose deploy; optional for local dev.
 Use "stable" if unsure — see Release channels below. |

-secrets | array(string) | No | Names of secrets you’ve set for this app |
+secrets | array(string) | No | Names of secrets you’ve set for this app (see Secrets) |

 env | ENV | No | Environment-specific variables |

-tasks | Tasks[] | Yes | List of tasks in your app |
+tasks | Tasks[] | Yes | List of tasks in your app (must contain at least one task) |

 Release channels

 "stable"— the current stable runtime.
 This is the recommended value for production apps."preview"— the latest pre-release runtime.
 Use this if you want early access to features that haven’t made it intostableyet.
-Expect more frequent changes.- A specific version (e.g.
+Expect more frequent changes.- A specific semver version (e.g.

-api_version is older than the CLI, compose deploy will warn you and prompt before continuing.
+api_version is older than the CLI, goldsky compose deploy will warn you and prompt before continuing.
 Pass -f to skip the prompt.

 Basic example